Interested in enrolling in a course to improve your capabilities as a product manager?

 Duration: 19 hours (4 weeks)

-You don’t need any previous experience or certifications to be enrolled in this program.
+You don’t need any previous experience to be enrolled in this program.

 The program also helps you understand customer outcomes.
 Additionally, it dives into growth, engagement, and monetization through quantitative and qualitative methods.

 Furthermore, it also teaches you to perform product management tasks and operations like idea testing, customer discovery, idea validation, business model design, and early development.